 Manuscript

 Fieldwork is an integral method for any form of study undertaken by sociologists and social anthropologists.
-Both sociologists and the social anthropologists are required to spend substantial amount of their time in the field to understand any form of human community.
+Both are required to spend substantial amount of their time in the field to understand any form of community.
 Fieldwork as a method gained popularity after Bronislaw Malinowski conducted intensive fieldwork among the Trobriand Islanders (Malinowski, 1922).
 In India, M.N.Srinivas, A.M.Shah and E.A.Ramaswamy, in their seminal book titled: “The Fieldworker and the field”, (1979), have extensively elaborated on the significance of fieldwork for both Sociology and Social Anthropology.
 In particular, Srinivas et al (1979) suggest that fieldwork as a methodological tool has the ability to provide an intimate knowledge of the various social and cultural institutions and relationships present in all societies.
 Additionally, Shah and Ramaswamy (2002), argue that fieldwork as a method will remain relevant, irrespective of development and progression of societies.
 All students of Sociology and Social Anthropology have to be on the field for completing their Masters, M. Phil or PhD dissertations.

 Despite the emphasis on the field in both these disciplines, there is very limited scholarship on the experiences of the fieldworker.
 In particular, the discipline of Sociology has very little documentation of field narratives and focuses more on the data.
 Against this backdrop, this paper highlights the detailed account of the author while conducting interviews in an old age home.
 Specifically, this paper analyzes the various ethical challenges the author had to encounter to interview the old age home residents.
 Finally, this paper sheds light on the two main dilemmas of every sociological field researcher in India: the “insider-outsider perspective” and the “subjective-objective” approach.